edamame-course/Metagenome/2016-07-15-assessing-metagenome-assembly.md

 * Comparing two different assemblies

 ## Tutorial
-@Jin add details here - what is goign on -- do we want to assemble same dataset on two assemblers and compare?
-Do we want to first get assembly statistics on one assembly?
-Can we add paired info on the mapping tutorial or here?
-That is a great method to evaluate assemblies.

 So, now we want to take a look at our assembly and see how it "looks".
 We'll navigate into the folder we named (`megahit_assembly`) as the output by typing `cd megahit-assembly` and then `ls -lah` the contents of the folder.
 You should see something like this:

 ```